 The Bluebook: A Uniform System of Citation is the definitive style guide for legal citation in the United States.
-Now in its nineteenth edition, it is compiled by the editors of the Columbia Law Review, the Harvard Law Review, the University of Pennsylvania Law Review and the Yale Law Journal.
+Now in its twentieth edition, it is compiled by the editors of the Columbia Law Review, the Harvard Law Review, the University of Pennsylvania Law Review and the Yale Law Journal.
 It provides guidance for citing legal and non-legal materials concisely and completely.

 The Bluebook seems to have a unique ability to frustrate, anger and intimidate law students.
 Indeed, it reduces many of them to a state of gibbering terror.
 But you can and you will master it if you approach it systematically.
 The purpose of this guide is to demystify The Bluebook by: